stoplightio/docs/articles/enterprise/components/tasker.md

 #### CORE_ROOT

-The `CORE_ROOT` denotes the absolutel path to stoplight-hub-builder package root.
+The `CORE_ROOT` denotes the absolute path to the stoplight-hub-builder package root.

 ```
 CORE_ROOT="/opt/stoplight-hub-builder"